-Health Science major's clinical programs: Admission Information and Technical Standards
+Health Science major's Clinical programs: Admission Information

 During the fall semester, Health Science students begin working on their applications for the clinical non-credit, non-degree certificate programs.
 Preference is given to applicants with completed prerequisite coursework prior to advancement to the Health Science program senior year curriculum.
 Each application consists of two letters of recommendation, a personal essay, and college transcripts.